Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/01_pioreactor_20ml_v1.5/03-20ml-v15-wetware-assembly.md

 1. Gather the 20ml vial, stirbar, and stainless steel ports.
 2. Remove the cap from the vial.
 3. Gently but firmly push the stainless steel ports into the four holes.
 The two straight ports are placed in the <Highlight color={colors.blue}>outer holes</Highlight>, and the two bent ports are placed in the <Highlight color={colors.orange}>inner holes</Highlight>.
+4. Position the ports about **half way** through the vial cap for now.
+These can be adjusted later.
-4. Place the stirbar in the vial and secure the cap.
+5. Place the stirbar in the vial and secure the cap.

 </AssemblyInstructionBlock>